Learning Optimal Classification Trees Robust to Distribution Shifts: Acknowledgments

 \section{Acknowledgments}

 N.\ Justin is funded in part by the National Science Foundation Graduate Research Fellowship Program.
 P.\ Vayanos and N.\ Justin are funded in part by the National Science Foundation under CAREER grant 2046230.
 A.\ Gómez is funded in part by the National Science Foundation under grants 1930582 and 2152777.
+P.\ Vayanos and A.\ Gómez are funded in part by the National Science Foundation under NRT grant 2346058.
 They are grateful for the support.

 \ECSwitch

 \ECHead{E-Companion}